Initiate Attribute node

 Use

-Add a new attribute (optional): Click Add Attribute to create a new data attribute if you need multiple calculations to be performed within the same node
+(optional) Click Add Attribute: opens a new attribute configuration dialog.
+Here you can create a new data attribute if you need multiple calculations to be performed within the same node.

 Let's look at a practical example of configuring attributes: